sroy6429/codepath-ios-prework/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] Included a section that allows user to enter the number of people in the party and divides the total including tip to show cost per person

 ## Video Walkthrough